babylonhealth/ReactiveFeedback/README.md

 1. As you can see from the diagram above we always start with an initial state.
 2. Each changes of the `State` will be then delivered to all `Feedback` loops that was added to the system.
-3. `Feedback` then decides whether we need to perform any action with particular value of the `State` (e.g calling API, observe UI events) by dispatching an `Even` or ignoring it by returning `SignalProducer.empty`
+3. `Feedback` then decides whether we need to perform any action with particular value of the `State` (e.g calling API, observe UI events) by dispatching an `Event` or ignoring it by returning `SignalProducer.empty`
 4. Dispatched `Event` then goes to the `Reducer` wich apples it and returnes a new value of the `State`
 5. And then cycle starts all over (see 2)